-Treatment of a labral tear depends on the severity of the symptoms and the specific characteristics of the tear, as well as your age and hip joint health.
+Treatment of a labral tear depends on many factors.
+Two important factors are the severity of the person's symptoms and the characteristics of the tear.
+A person's age and hip joint health are also considered.
+People with hip arthritis are usually not candidates for surgery to repair or remove a torn labrum.

-If you have been diagnosed with a labral tear, we recommend you see a sports medicine physician with expertise in labral tears and hip arthroscopy.
+If you have been diagnosed with a labral tear, we recommend you see a sports medicine physician.
+This physician should have expertise in diagnosing and treating labral tears.
 If you are a candidate for hip arthroscopy, our orthopedic surgeons offer:

-- Refixation, repair of the labral tissue using suture
+- Refixation, which repairs the labral tissue using stitches

-- Debridement, removal of a small portion of the labrum
+- Debridement, which involves removing a small portion of the labrum

-If surgery is not recommended and you still have discomfort, we offer physical therapy and help with finding exercises that do not trigger pain but keep you and your joints as healthy as possible.
+If surgery is not recommended and you still have discomfort, we offer physical therapy.
+A physical therapist can help you find exercises that keep your joints as healthy and pain free as possible.

 What Is a Labral Tear?

-The labrum is a rim of soft tissue or fibrocartilage that surrounds the acetabulum (hip socket).
-The labrum adds to the stability of the hip by deepening the socket and protects the joint surface.
-The labrum can tear as the result of an injury, but is more often related to
+The labrum is a rim of soft cartilage that surrounds the acetabulum (hip socket).
+The labrum adds to the stability of the hip by deepening the socket.
+It also protects the joint surface.
+The labrum can tear as the result of an injury.
+But, it is more often related to

 FAI.
-The labrum can also tear when there is arthritis in the hip, as a part of the overall degeneration of the joint.
-When there is a labral tear due to arthritis, treatment is usually geared towards treating the arthritic joint as a whole.
+Labral tears may also be present in people with hip arthritis.
+In this case, the labral tear may be part of an overall degeneration of the joint.
+In these people, treatment is usually geared towards treating the arthritic joint as a whole.

 What Are the Symptoms of a Labral Tear?

-Labral tears often cause pain in the groin or front of the hip during physical activity or with deep flexion (bending) and rotation of the hip.
-Some individuals with labral tears of the hip will also have clicking or a sense of catching deep within the hip during certain activities.
+Labral tears often cause pain in the groin or front of the hip.
+This pain typically occurs during physical activity or with deep flexion (bending) and rotation of the hip.
+The hip may also click or a catch deep within the hip during certain activities.
+Hip flexor tendonitis, hip bursitis and other soft-tissue hip injuries can cause symptoms similar to a labral tear.
+This is why it is important to be seen by a hip and sports medicine expert.

 How Are Labral Tears Diagnosed?